Create a theme

 We recommend the following approach to providing contrast colors:

 Carefully choose the contrasting colors.
-The Common Data Service for Apps out-of-the-box default theme has the correct contrast ratios to ensure optimal usability.
+The Common Data Service out-of-the-box default theme has the correct contrast ratios to ensure optimal usability.
 Use similar rations for your new themes.

 For high contrast mode, use the default color settings.